chrispbradley/functional_test_framework/docs/index.rst

 The *TEST_MULTI_PROCESS* variable, if defined, specifies whether the example is to be run using multi-processes or not.
 The variable must be defined as either *TRUE* or *FALSE*.
 This variable applies to all the targets specified in the *TEST_TARGETS* variable.
 If the *TEST_MULTI_PROCESS* variable is defined then the *TEST_NP* variable must be defined.
 The value of the *TEST_NP* variable is an integer value that represents the number of processes to use when executing the program.

+The name of the test is taken from the name of the test description file less the suffix '.cmake'.

 How to use
 ==========